protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto3.md

 Reusing a field number makes decoding wire-format messages ambiguous.

-The protobuf wire format is lean and doesn’t provide a way to detect fields encoded using one definition and decoded using another.
+The protobuf wire format is lean and doesn't provide a way to detect fields encoded using one definition and decoded using another.

 Encoding a field using one definition and then decoding that same field with a